TYPO3 vs WordPress – My Honest Opinion

 First articles published, Google Analytics connected, GDPR cookie banner activated.
 Website is live.

 Result: Functional website in 3 days.
-Costs manageable.
-Clients can maintain content themselves.
+Costs are manageable.
+Customers can manage content themselves.

-This is the strength of WordPress—fast time-to-market for standardized requirements.
+That is the strength of WordPress – quick time-to-market for standardised requirements.

 Two Different Development Philosophies

-WordPress and TYPO3 have different origin stories—and that shapes their architecture to this day.
+WordPress and TYPO3 have different origin stories – and this continues to shape their architecture today.

 Historical Development

 Designed for complex websites from the very beginning.
-Multilingualism, permissions system, and multi-site anchored in the core.
+Multilingualism, permission system, and multi-site anchored in the core.

-Plugins turn WordPress into a universal CMS.
-WooCommerce, WPML, ACF extend the system retroactively.
+Through plugins, WordPress becomes a universal CMS.
+WooCommerce, WPML, ACF expand the system retroactively.

 Two Philosophies

-WordPress has been extended by plugins over 20 years—organic growth.
-This makes it extremely flexible: There is a plugin for almost every requirement.
-The disadvantage: Features like multilingualism or frontend user management were added later, not thought of from the start.
+WordPress has been expanded via plugins over 20 years – organic growth.
+This makes it extremely flexible: there is a plugin for almost every requirement.
+The downside: features like multilingualism or frontend user management were added later, not considered from the start.

-TYPO3 was designed as an enterprise system—planned architecture.
+TYPO3 was designed as an enterprise system – planned architecture.
 Multilingualism, multi-site, and granular permissions have been part of the data model since the first version.
-The advantage: These features scale without problems.
-The disadvantage: Less flexibility for retroactive adjustments.
+The advantage: these features scale seamlessly.
+The downside: less flexibility for retroactive modifications.

-Both approaches are legitimate and have their strengths.
-The question is: Does the architecture fit your requirements?
+Both approaches are valid and have their strengths.
+The question is: does the architecture fit your requirements?

 The Elephant in the Room: Monoculture Risk

 Now we come to the critical part.
-The dominance of WordPress has a downside.
+WordPress's dominance has a flip side.

 Monoculture: The Security Perspective

 WordPress runs 43% of all websites.
-This makes it the most lucrative target in the world for websites—comparable to Windows for desktop operating systems: Market dominance = attractive target for attacks.
+This makes it the most lucrative target for website attacks in the world – comparable to Windows for desktop operating systems: market dominance = attractive target for attacks.

 TYPO3 – The Data Model as Foundation

-Now we come to the core: What makes TYPO3 different?
+Now we get to the core: What does TYPO3 do differently?

 FeatureTYPO3WordPress

-MultilingualismCore feature (sys_language_uid in data model)Plugin required (WPML, Polylang)
+MultilingualismCore feature (sys_language_uid in the data model)Plugin required (WPML, Polylang)

 Frontend User SystemCore: fe_users/fe_groups tablesCore: wp_users (Backend=Frontend)